 TDM is considered a feedstock material derived from waste tires.
-Tires are processed to meet market specifications, for example, crumb rubber, ground rubber, Tire-Derived Products (TDP)'s, and Tire-Derived Fuel (TDF) or for use as a civil engineering material.
+Tires are processed to meet market specifications for crumb rubber, ground rubber, TDPs, TDF, or TDA used as a civil engineering material.
 Robust performance in TDM markets indicates that there are businesses effectively managing California waste tires.
-In 2023 overseas demand resulted in increased TDM usage through exports and decreased disposal amounts in California.
+In 2023, overseas demand resulted in increased TDM usage through exports and decreased disposal amounts in California.